 If people with chronic abdominal pain develop warning signs, they should see a doctor right away unless the only warning signs are loss of appetite, jaundice, and/or swelling.
 People with loss of appetite, jaundice, and/or swelling or with steady, worsening pain should see a doctor within a few days.
 When warning signs are present, a physical cause is very likely.
 People without warning signs should see a doctor at some point, but a delay of a few days or so is not harmful.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain Chronic abdominal pain is pain that is present for more than 3 months.
-It may be present all the time (chronic) or come and go (recurring).
-Chronic abdominal pain usually occurs in children... read more ).
+What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Table: Physical Causes and Features of Chronic Abdominal Pain Physical Causes and Features of Chronic Abdominal Pain ).

 Doctors ask particularly about activities (such as eating, urinating, or having a bowel movement) that relieve or worsen the pain.
-Whether the pain or other digestive upset occurs after eating or drinking dairy products is important because lactose intolerance is common, especially among blacks, Hispanics, Asians (particularly East Asian countries), and American Indians.
+Whether the pain or other digestive upset occurs after eating or drinking dairy products is important because lactose intolerance is common, especially among Black, Hispanic, Asian (particularly East Asian countries), and American Indian people.
 Doctors also ask about other symptoms (such as vomiting, diarrhea, or constipation), about diet, and about any surgery involving the abdomen, drugs used, and previous tests and treatments for the pain.
 Whether any family members have disorders that cause abdominal pain is also important.

 Doctors also ask about a person's diet because ingesting large amounts of cola beverages, fruit juices (which may contain significant quantities of the sugars fructose and sorbitol), or gas-producing foods (such as beans, onions, cabbage, and cauliflower) can sometimes be the cause of otherwise puzzling abdominal pain.